Notch signaling pathway: Urothelial bladder cancer

 Loss of Notch activity is a driving event in urothelial cancer.
 A study identified inactivating mutations in components of the Notch pathway in over 40% of examined human bladder carcinomas.
 In mouse models, genetic inactivation of Notch signaling results in Erk1/2 phosphorylation leading to tumorigenesis in the urinary tract.
 As not all NOTCH receptors are equally involved in the urothelial bladder cancer, 90% of samples in one study had some level of NOTCH3 expression, suggesting that NOTCH3 plays an important role in urothelial bladder cancer.
 A higher level of NOTCH3 expression was observed in high-grade tumors, and a higher level of positivity was associated with a higher mortality risk.
 NOTCH3 was identified as an independent predictor of poor outcome.
 Therefore, it is suggested that NOTCH3 could be used as a marker for urothelial bladder cancer-specific mortality risk.
 It was also shown that NOTCH3 expression could be a prognostic immunohistochemical marker for clinical follow-up of urothelial bladder cancer patients, contributing to a more individualized approach by selecting patients to undergo control cystoscopy after a shorter time interval.

 Liver cancer

 In hepatocellular carcinoma, for instance, it was suggesting that AXIN1 mutations would provoke Notch signaling pathway activation, fostering the cancer development, but a recent study demonstrated that such an effect cannot be detected.
 Thus the exact role of Notch signaling in the cancer process awaits further elucidation.

+Role in Long-lived bat

+The negative regulatory region (NRR) of human NOTCH3 maintains the receptor in an autoinhibited state by shielding the S2 cleavage site from ADAM proteases until ligand binding occurs.
+This region contains three Lin12–Notch repeats (LNRs) and a heterodimerization domain that together prevent premature activation.
+Comparative sequence analyses show that the long-lived bat Myotis brandtii lacks two short segments within LNR-A and LNR-C. One deleted motif in LNR-A, which normally helps occlude the S2 site, may increase its accessibility to ADAM10.
+Molecular dynamics simulations indicate that this deletion alone does not cause constitutive signaling but may facilitate a more readily cleavable S2 site and alter how the NRR responds to ligand-induced conformational changes.
+Although ligand-independent Notch activity is linked to several cancers—most notably involving NOTCH1—the functional consequences of altered NOTCH3 regulation remain comparatively understudied.
+Bats, including M. brandtii, are exceptional for their longevity relative to body size, yet the contribution of modified intercellular signaling pathways such as Notch to this trait is only beginning to be explored.